 Mention Suya to a Nigerian and watch their face light up :-).
 This originated from Northern Nigeria.
 It is beef skewers coated with peanuts/ginger/onion and secret ingredients as the taste varies.
 My favorite kind is spicy (rubbed with pepper) and is almost always served wrapped in old newspapers.
 I’m not sure why, but boy.. is it delicious.
 For some reason though, it’s only sold at night.

 This is straight up deep fried dough!
 Need l say more.
 I could eat a million of it in one seating.
 It’s that good :-).
 This is served at pretty much any sort of party, from weddings, to birthdays and graduations.
 It is a universal and beloved snack in Nigeria.

 Fan Ice Milk:

-These are my all time favorite and yummy Nigerian snacks.
-There are plenty more, like Chin Chin which always reminds me of those crunchy snacks they give at a Chinese restaurant, only better :-).
+These are my all time favourites that l consider the best and yummiest Nigerian snacks.
+There are plenty more, like Chin Chin which always reminds me of those crunchy snacks they give at some Chinese restaurants, only better :-).